inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 For LMAC, the wireless interface's :par:`macType` parameter is set to :ned:`LMac`.
-The :par:`numSlots` parameter is set to 8, as it is sufficient (there are only five nodes in the wireless sensor network.)
+The :par:`numSlots` parameter is set to 8, as it is sufficient (there are only five nodes in the wireless sensor network).
 The :par:`reservedMobileSlots` parameter reserves some of the slots for mobile nodes; these slots are not chosen by any of the nodes during network setup.
-The parameter's default value is 2, but it is set to 0.
+The parameter's default value is 2, but here it is set to 0.
 The :par:`slotDuration` parameter's default value is 100ms, but we set it to 50ms to decrease the network setup time.
-The duration of a timeframe will be 400ms (number of slots \* slot duration.)
-The network is set up in the first five frames, i.e. in the first 2 seconds.
-Here is the configuration in :download:`omnetpp.ini <../omnetpp.ini>`:
+The duration of a timeframe will be 400ms (number of slots \* slot duration).
+The network is set up in the first five frames, i.e. the first 2 seconds.
+Here is the configuration in :download:`omnetpp.ini <../omnetpp.ini>`.

 .. literalinclude:: ../omnetpp.ini
    :language: ini